Kim Kardashian and Kanye West Name Baby No. 4 Psalm West

 As has been the case with every one of the Kim and Kanye's kids, fans have been waiting with bated breath for the couple to finally reveal the little one's expectedly unique name.
 So, what special moniker did the A-list mom and dad come up with?
 Drumroll please!

-"Beautiful Mother's Day," Kim shared on Twitter Friday afternoon with a photo of her newborn.
+"Beautiful Mother's Day," Kim shared on Twitter Friday afternoon with the first photo of her newborn.
 "With the arrival of our fourth child.
 We are blessed beyond measure.
 We have everything we need."

 While sources confirmed to E!
 News in early January that the reality star and rapper were expanding the family, it wasn't until later that month that Kardashian addressed the news herself.